Department of Labor Logo United States Department of Labor

 Employment

-As the demand for renovation projects increases, homeowners and companies are expected to need services provided by interior designers to help create safe and functional spaces.
+Homeowners and companies are expected to need services provided by interior designers to help with renovation projects.
 A greater focus on building codes, as well as the need to design spaces that meet accessibility standards, may also help to create jobs for these workers.

 Percent Numeric